gosling-lang/gosling-react-example/README.md

 > ```
 > npm add react@16.13.1 react-dom@16.13.1 react-scripts@4.0.2
 > ```
-> Also, if you were using 18+ versions, you will need to edit your codes reflecting the major version change.
-For example, refer to https://stackoverflow.com/questions/46566830/how-to-use-create-react-app-with-an-older-react-version.
+> If you were using 18.0.0 or higher versions, you will need to edit your codes reflecting the major version change.
+For example, see https://stackoverflow.com/questions/46566830/how-to-use-create-react-app-with-an-older-react-version.

 Add the following stylesheet to `public/index.html`:
 ```html